kvalle/beertistics/README.md

 Beertistics offers visualization of your untappd checkin data in the form of charts, maps and photos.
 You log in using your

-### Setup
+### Getting started

-If you want to help contribute to beertistics, these are the steps needed to get verything up and running.
+If you want to help contribute to beertistics, follow these steps.

+#### Install

+1. Install dependencies:

-1. `$ pip install -r requirements.txt`
+        $ pip install -r requirements.txt

+1. Create config-file:

-1. `$ cp beertistics/config/default.py.sample cp beertistics/config/default.py`
+        $ cp beertistics/config/default.py.sample cp beertistics/config/default.py

     If you'd like to be able to actually authenticate with Untappd while developing (and not just use the stubbed data), make sure you update the `UNTAPPD_CLIENT_ID` and `UNTAPPD_CLIENT_SECRET` fields and set `UNTAPPD_STUB` to `False`.

+1. Set up pre-commit hook:

+        $ ln -s ../../scripts/pre-commit.sh .git/hooks/pre-commit

+#### Startup

 You start the development server with the provided script.